zhnyuren/design-patterns-solid-principles/README.md

 - Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.

-- Should involve abstract class or interface while dealing with polymorphism to avoid violating LSP.
+- Should leverage abstract class or interface while dealing with polymorphism to avoid violating LSP.

+- Composition over inheritance - Effective Java